leggetter/realtime-app-dev-tips/slides.md

 ## We've covered a Lots

 * Data Sources - you can't control the data
-* Data considerations: processing, payload, batching etc.
+* Data considerations: processing, payload, update frequency
-* Connectivity - transports & protocols
+* Connectivity - SSL, transports & protocols
 * Monitoring client performance

 ---

+## Problem:

+All these things to consider and I just want to build a real-time feature!

+---

 **TODO: picture of Ben's FOWA London 2015 talk**

 How did Ben build this?

+???

+Now, I'm sure Ben has lots of friends.
+But do you think he has them round his house for hours on end to help him make sure his demos work?

+No!

 ---